ultragorira/ultragorira.github.io/_posts/2022-11-29-CNN-for-Image-Classification-from-scratch-and-with-transfer-learning.md

                         'cnn_scratch.pt')
 ```

 The training will be for 60 epochs.
-Below the output will training is running:
+Below the output while training is running:

 ![training](/images/CNN/training.png)